-David Cycleback is Director of Center for Artifacts Studies, member of the Royal Institute of Philosophy and the Oxford University Philosophic Society, and an internationally known scholar working cognitive science, philosophy and artifact studies.
-He is author of six peer-reviewed university textbooks including Understanding Human Minds and Their Limits, Philosophy of Artificial Intelligence, Limits of Science, Nature and Limits of Knowledge, and Cognitive Science of Religion and Belief Systems.
+David Cycleback is Director of Center for Artifacts Studies, member of the British Royal Institute of Philosophy and the Oxford University Philosophic Society, and an internationally known scholar working in cognitive science, philosophy and artifact studies.
+He is author of seven peer-reviewed university textbooks including Understanding Human Minds and Their Limits, Philosophy of Artificial Intelligence, Limits of Science, Nature and Limits of Knowledge, and Cognitive Science of Religion and Belief Systems.
 Understanding Human Minds and Their Limits was one of the best selling digital natural science textbooks in the world, and his books have been translated into Chinese and Persian.

 He was runner-up for the International Book Award for Philosophy for ‘Noise Music: Cognitive Psychology, Aesthetics and Epistemology’ and a four-time Eric Hoffer Award Finalist.
 In their second printing by China’s National Photographic Art Publishing House, his guides ‘Judging the Authenticity of Prints by the Masters’ and ‘Judging the Authenticity of Photographs’ were the first comprehensive books on the subjects published in Asia, and ‘Art Perception’ is one of four books students are recommended to study in preparation for India’s Common Entrance Exam for Design (CEED) for postgraduate studies in technical design.